IS 456:2000 RCC Design Code Explained

 4 Footing 50 mm

-• Exposure condition (mild to extreme)
+• Exposure condition

-• Required fire resistance
+• Fire resistance requirement

 Load Combinations as per IS 456